PRHatte/OpNeAR-LAB/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 =======
 # OpNeAR-LAB
-This repository will focus on the development of UI based on Ruby on Rails
+This repository will focus on the development of UI based on MEAN stack technology and make use of REST APIs and D3.js
->>>>>>> 772bbd87c25657feba3fbedb122eff16c0fa38d3